 Ann began painting and drawing as a young child, and exhibited her artwork during high school in the National Scholastic Arts program, yet initially thought of fine art as a much-loved hobby, focusing on a corporate career instead.
 She earned bachelors and masters degrees with honors at Western Michigan University, and she continued her studies while her work included publishing, public relations, teaching, and media projects with both government and corporate clients.
 She also has years of experience in the commercial arts field, with graphic design work.

 As a volunteer for historic preservation and land conservation efforts, the beauty and significance of those places profoundly influences her art.
 Ann studied painting for a number of years with talented professional artists, both through individual instruction and in workshops.
 Her art training also includes studio classwork at Moravian College in Pennsylvania, and at Western Michigan University.
 Among her artistic influences are Andrew Wyeth, Wolf Kahn and Edward Hopper.
+In addition to painting, Ann also teaches art, and works on projects such as green housing and air quality initiatives.

 “Let the beauty we love be what we do.” -Rumi